uwungu01-rep/julius-cipher-python.edition/README.md

 ```
 cct
 ```
-2. Alternatively, you can do:
+2. Alternatively, in a Python file (*.py), you can do:
 ```
 from caesar_cipher_tool_pye_edition import main
 ```